 In WCE, Biesta examines three historical cases.
 This examination helps him clarify what subjectivity and education as subjectification mean.

-The first two cases that Biesta analyses and compares, those of Adolf Eichmann and Rosa Parks, are of an argument that he constructs the paradoxical nature of education controlled by the principles of socialization.
-Education as socialization, to introduce the student to the social-normative world in which they live, leads to the paradoxical conclusion that Eichmann’s conduct is a desirable educational outcome.
-The reason is that the man acted in extreme alignment with the values and principles of the society he lived and grew up.
+The first two cases that Biesta analyses and compares, those of Adolf Eichmann and Rosa Parks, are components of an argument that he constructs to show the paradoxical nature of education controlled by the principles of socialization.
+Education as socialization, which aims to introduce the student to the social-normative world in which they live, leads to the paradoxical conclusion that Eichmann’s conduct is a desirable educational outcome.
+The reason is that the man acted in extreme alignment with the values and principles of the society where he lived and grew up.
 Biesta shows, through a comparison with the case of Rosa Parks, that the paradox deepens under this concept since the behavior of Rosa Parks, who refused to obey the instructions of the bus driver and the signs on the bus, would be considered, according to education aimed at socialization, an educational failure (Ibid. p.
 28).
-She disobeyed the accepted instructions of the society she lived.
+She disobeyed the accepted instructions of the society where she lived.
 Biesta emphasizes, through this comparison, that socialization as an overarching educational goal should stem from subjectification.
-Only through education as subjectification can we judge actions according to our fundamental values.
+Only through education as subjectification can we judge Eichmann's and Parks’ actions according to our fundamental values.

 In addition, Biesta uses these two cases of Eichmann and Parks to clarify the meaning of subjectivity.
 In the case of Rosa Parks, she exercised her subjectivity by the very fact that she exercised her freedom to refuse to follow the driver’s instructions and the posted signs.
 In Biesta’s words, she encountered her freedom and “did step forward as an ‘I’ – an ‘I’ who asserted that she no longer wanted to be part of the particular societal order she found herself in” (Ibid. p.
 29).
 Adolf Eichmann, on the other hand, did not step forward as an ‘I.’ During his trial, he “said that his ‘I’ was actually not involved […].
 He was […] willing to submit his ‘I’ to an external societal order” (Ibid.).

-These characteristics of subjectivity emphasize Theme 1.
+These characteristics of subjectivity emphasize Theme 1, i.e., the worry of objectifying students and one encountering one’s freedom.
 Theme 2, regarding the centrality of the world and what it imposes on our freedom, does not appear in Biesta’s analysis.
 We now examine the third case.

 The case of Homer Lane and Jason